Lower Dean Community Woodland

 A condition of the gift was that all the Sitka Spruce trees be felled and replaced with native broadleaf trees.

 To help cover the cost of replanting and to create a fund for future maintenance, you are invited to become a sponsor by donating £10 for one tree or more for additional trees.
-If you are able to help in this way, please complete the sponsor form (download) and send it to any of your friends or family you think would also help.
+If you are able to help in this way, please download and complete the sponsor form (on the right) and send it to any of your friends or family you think would also help.

 Your name and sponsorship number will be on the Lower Dean page of the Denholm Village website - unless you wish to be anonymous.
 A number on the tree guard will identify your tree.